CommitteeOfZero/committeeofzero.github.io/_posts/2016-11-21-chaoshead-noah-looking-for-translators.markdown

 title: "CHAOS;HEAD Noah: Looking for Translators"
 layout: post
 date: 2016-11-21 01:18:38 +0100
+excerpt: <p>Japanese → English translators from across the world, now is the time to come to arms.</p>
+---

+**Update, since this was causing some confusion:** We've long since scrapped the plan to reuse TLWiki's translation.
+When Noah happens, it'll be an all-new TL.

 ---

 Japanese → English translators from across the world, now is the time to come to arms.